robertonetti/yeast-cascade-mutation-simulator/README.md

 To run the project is sufficient to download all the files and put them togheter in the same folder.

 ## Usage:

 ### Data Structure:
-The core structure of the simulation is composed by a binary tree.
-Each object **node** in the tree is thought as a class containing three attributes: **node.left**, **node.right** and **node.data** (see Binary Tree.py).
-The first and the second attribute are node themselves and represent the two doughter nodes of the parent one.
-The last attribute **node.data**, contains the corresponding cell.\
+The central structure of the simulation consists of a binary tree.
+Each node in the tree is thought of as a class containing three attributes: **left**, **right** and **data** (see Binary Tree.py).
+The first and second attributes are actual nodes and represent the two largest nodes of the parent node.
+The last attribute **node.data**, contains the corresponding cell.
-From the parent node (containing the initial Wild Type cell) is possible to access all the other nodes in the tree.
+From the parent node (containing the initial Wild Type cell), all other nodes in the tree can be accessed.

-#### Example:
+##### Example:
 ```python
 from Binary Tree import Node